isomerpages/nlb-nas-corporate/_former-ford-factory/Children's Season.md

 ![Alt text for image on Isomer site](/images/children2021/Group%20pic%20of%20Jap%20class.png)

 ![Alt text for image on Isomer site](/images/children2021/New%20Textbooks.png) *Books in other languages were replaced and all subjects were to be taught in Japanese.
-Syonan Shimbun, 21 September 1943, p.2.
+[Syonan Shimbun](http://eresources.nlb.gov.sg/newspapers/Digitised/Article/syonantimes19430921-1.2.23), 21 September 1943, p.2.
 (From NewspaperSG)*

 ![Alt text for image on Isomer site](/images/children2021/Nippon%20Lesson%20on%20news.png) *A Nippon-go lesson printed in the newspaper Syonan Shimbun on 21 February 1942.
 These lessons began appearing in the newspapers almost immediately after the Occupation began.
-Syonan Shimbun, 21 February 1942, p.4.
+[Syonan Shimbun](https://eresources.nlb.gov.sg/newspapers/Digitised/Article/syonantimes19420221-1.2.31.1), 21 February 1942, p.4.
 (From NewspaperSG)*

 In addition to making people learn Nippon-go, the Japanese military wanted people to adopt other aspects of Japanese culture, such as bowing and wearing the kimono.

 ![Alt text for image on Isomer site](/images/children2021/traditional%20jap%20clothing%20for%20women.png) *An article depicting local singers wearing the kimono, the traditional Japanese clothing for women.
-Syonan Shimbun, 10 June 1942, p.4.
+[Syonan Shimbun](https://eresources.nlb.gov.sg/newspapers/Digitised/Article/syonantimes19420610-1.2.21), 10 June 1942, p.4.
 (From NewspaperSG)*

 ![Alt text for image on Isomer site](/images/children2021/Activity%201.png)

-You can find a lot of resources about the Japanese Occupation of Singapore on NAS Archives Online as well as NewspaperSG.
+You can find a lot of resources about the Japanese Occupation of Singapore on[NAS Archives Online](https://www.nas.gov.sg/archivesonline/photographs/) as well as [NewspaperSG](https://eresources.nlb.gov.sg/newspapers/).
 Try your hand at searching for images and articles on World War II and the Japanese Occupation using the following keywords.

 ![Alt text for image on Isomer site](/images/children2021/keywords.png)